yukisho/NOx-Deathmatch-Arena/README.md

 Installation

-Put buildings folder into server root.
+Put buildings folder into server pbo root.

 Add the following to the bottom of init\server_functions.sqf